-He is old and he is old-school.
-The wisdom he instills in the “youngsters” on his football squad is distilled in 16 goals, which can be found on Kstatesports.com.
+He is old and he is old school.
+The wisdom he instills to the “youngsters” on his football squad is distilled in 16 goals, which can be found on the Kstatesports.com website.

 Many of Snyder’s goals for his football team (unity, improve, enthusiasm) also can be found in successful produce companies today, whether they know it or not.

 Believe it or not, I thought of Snyder’s 16 goals when I was visiting with a few apple industry leaders today about the growth in the Washington apple industry.